Pain can’t just be ignored. Disease can’t just be ignored. People with disease and pain can’t just be forgotten.

 - I take my second set of morning pills with food which is why breakfast is essential.
 These help but they fatigue me for the first 2 hours of the day making it even harder to coordinate movement.

 - I rarely cry.
 I don’t feel sorry for myself.
 I’ve become used to my circumstances.
 I still make plans in my head of all I’d like to do during the day, knowing I’ll be eliminating items from the list constantly.
 Staying perfectly still my back, legs and feet hurt, but it’s a duller pain.
 The slightest movement and it’s like I’ve broken everything all over again.
 Fractured feet and fractures in both legs add to my overall disability.
-The spinal stenosis and spinal instability is by far the most crippling.
+The spinal stenosis, nerve compression, annual fissure and spinal instability is by far the most crippling.
 Even lying down only brings temporary relief and I soon have to get up and try and move.

 - I’m determined but after breakfast I have no energy to get dressed just yet.
 I leave showering until the evening after dinner.
 So much easier to shower then knowing I can collapse into bed straight away.
 The heat of the shower helps the pain, even though showering itself is like participating in an Olympic event.
 Nothing is easy.
 Nothing is normal.
 Nothing!

 - I still have goals to get better and resume those activities, even though I know it’s unlikely.
 There is no cure for my disease, it’s progressive and my prognosis is unknown.
-Necessary Surgery is now deemed too dangerous due to the integrity of my bones.
+Necessary spinal fusion surgery is now deemed too dangerous due to the integrity of my bones.
 I could end up permanently paralysed or die from a severe infection.
 Pain has to become my friend, my norm.

 - After lunch the fatigue from battling the pain is beyond belief so I need to lie on the bed for at least an hour, if not longer.
 I’m not a day time sleeper so I just relax as best I can, reading, watching TV, blogging, writing articles, recording Podcasts, and administrating the online forums I love and manage.